maodo/football-stadiums-data-project/readme.md

 You'll find all the python packages used in the requirements.txt file

+1- Create a service account in GCP and generate keys.
+Save the keys in a folder named `keys` in the project.
+Rename the file name as `football-gcp-credentials.json`
+2- [Optionnal] You can change the name of the bucket, specify a region or change the name of the Big Query dataset  in `variables.tf``

 <!-- SQL Queries :
 -- top 5 stadiums by capacity --